j5py/j5py/README.md

 ###### Offensive Security Bootcamp, from Early April to End of July

 At Jedha Bootcamp, I focused on Kali Linux for Vulnerability Assessments, supported by courses and guidance from instructors who provided a hands-on approach through various labs.
 The program offered an in-depth exploration of Web and Network Security, equipping students with a solid understanding of Firewalls, VPNs, and Intrusion Detection Systems.
-It covered Penetration Testing techniques and tools such as Burp Suite, Metasploit, and Wireshark, as well as numerous command-line tools accessible from GitHub.
+It covered Penetration Testing techniques and tools such as Burp Suite, Nmap, Metasploit, and Wireshark, as well as numerous command-line tools accessible from GitHub.
 Additionally, I acquired knowledge in Incident Response, Threat Analysis, Forensics, and Open Source Intelligence.

 ###### Prior Training about Linux User Essentials, February to March